lhzcode/es10-cn/functions-classes.md

 > In the BindingIdentifier of a FunctionExpression, GeneratorExpression, or AsyncGeneratorExpression.

 >注 2
->Unlike YieldExpression, it is a Syntax Error to omit the operand of an AwaitExpression.
-You must await something.
+>Unlike YieldExpression, to omit the operand of an AwaitExpression.
+You must await something，则为语法错误

 ### 14.7.1 静态语义：Early Errors <div id="sec-async-function-definitions-static-semantics-early-errors"></div>